 - organization-code is a unique identifier adopted by each issuing organization (for example, CIS, DMI, AARI, NIC).
 The number of characters to be used for the organization code is not prescribed but should be kept reasonably short for practical purposes. - region-name is a descriptive name assigned by the issuing organization to identify the geographic region described by the file (for example, Baffin, Baltic, Chukchi, Hudson Bay, Arctic, Antarctic).
-The number of characters to be used for the region name is not prescribed but should be kept reasonably short for practical purposes. - valid-date is eight characters representing the date for which the information in the file is valid, in the format "yyyymmdd".
-If the information in the file is valid for more than one date, the issuing organization should assign the date that is most representative.
-More precise date information can be contained in the metadata (see Appendix D). - feature-type is two characters identifying the type of features contained in the shapefile set "pl" for polygons, "ln" for lines, or "pt" for points. (see Section 2.2) - version is a single character used to distinguish between charts that would otherwise have the same name or to facilitate versioning.
+The number of characters to be used for the region name is not prescribed but should be kept reasonably short for practical purposes. - valid-date-time is eight sixteen characters representing the date or the date and time for which the information in the file is valid, in the format in accordance with the ISO 8601 standard with any number of values for time may be dropped, i.e. "YYYYMMDDyyyymmdd", "YYYYMMDDThhm,", "YYYYMMDDThhmm", "YYYYMMDDThhmmss". -If the information in the file is valid for more than one date or date and time, the issuing organization should assign the date or the date and time that is most representative.
+More precise date information can be contained in the metadata (see Appendix D). - valid forecast time is four characters representing valid forecast time in hours in advance from the valid-date-time of the forecast (3 characters preceded by 'f' identifier) for which the information in the file is valid.
+More precise date information can be contained in the metadata (see Appendix D).
+Time should be in UTC. - feature-type is two characters identifying the type of features contained in the shapefile set - "pl" for polygons, "In" for lines, or "pt" for points. (see Section 2.2) - version is a single character used to distinguish between charts that would otherwise have the same name or to facilitate versioning.
 The first or only chart will use "a".
 Additional charts, if any, will use "b", "c", and so on. - The extension, represented by "ext" above, is shp, shx, dbf, prj or xml depending on the file type (see Section 2.3).